Skip To Main Content

 Emily Stoller

-Emily Stoller enters her third season as Head Coach of the Glenville State Women's Basketball program in 2025-26.
+Emily Stoller enters her fourth season as Head Coach of the Glenville State Women's Basketball program in 2026-27.

 The 2024-25 season saw the Lady Pioneers go (19-12, 11-9 MEC) in Stoller's second season, reaching the MEC Tournament Championship game and having two players earn All-MEC honors.
 Tynasia Bunting was All-MEC First Team while Dream Cherry was All-MEC Honorable Mention.
 Nwando Okigbo became the MEC Freshman of the Year after averaging a double-double (12.0 PPG, 10.2 RPG).
 Bunting and Okigbo were also on the MEC All-Tournament team.